The State of Mental Health in Schools

 Mental Health In Schools | Care Plus NJ Schools

 Schools were designed to educate, equip, and prepare pupils with the skills and knowledge necessary to navigate life.
-But unfortunately, over the years, inefficient mental health programs have hampered student progress in several ways.
+But unfortunately, over the years, inefficient behavioral health programs have hampered student progress in several ways.

 Mental health is an essential yet often overlooked factor in a child’s happy and healthy development — inside and outside school walls.